* This is the Consumer Version. *

 Colitis caused by Clostridium difficile infection rarely occurs when there has not been any recent use of antibiotics.
 Physically stressful events, such as surgery (typically involving the stomach or bowels), can likely lead to the same kind of imbalance among the type and quantity of bacteria in the intestine or can interfere with the intestine's intrinsic defense mechanisms, which in turn allows Clostridium difficile infection and colitis to develop.

 Symptoms of Clostridium difficile infection typically begin 5 to 10 days after starting antibiotics but may occur on the first day.
 However, in one third of people who have this disorder, symptoms do not appear until 1 to 10 days after treatment has stopped, and in some people, symptoms may not appear for 2 months.

 Symptoms vary according to the degree of inflammation caused by the bacteria, ranging from slightly loose stools to bloody diarrhea, abdominal pain, and fever.
 Nausea and vomiting are rare.
-The most severe cases may involve life-threatening dehydration, low blood pressure, toxic megacolon (see Surgery), and perforation of the large intestine.
+The most severe cases may involve life-threatening dehydration, low blood pressure, toxic megacolon (see Complications), and perforation of the large intestine.